-Data Requirements
+Data requirements

 Optum (the Program administrator) and/or your service provider will collect and electronically send and/or receive the minimum amount of your personal information required in order to facilitate the Program in accordance with the requirements of applicable laws, including privacy laws.
 Such required personal information includes, but is not limited to, program confirmation code, gym/fitness location/provider membership ID, activity year and month, and monthly visit count.
-By enrolling in the Program, you authorize Optum to request, and each service provider to provide, such personal information.
+By enrolling in the Program, you authorize Optum and your service provider to request and/or provide such personal information.

-©2021 United HealthCare Services, Inc. All rights reserved.
+©2023 United HealthCare Services, Inc. All rights reserved.